anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

  - Cavalry Archers can be trained at Castles.
  - As Muscovy expanded into the territories of the Golden Horde, they had absorbed massive populations of Cumans, Tatars and other Turkic peoples.
 The import and utilization of nomadic style warfare and exploration would allow Russia to rapidly expand south to the Caspian and east into Siberia, with small elite cavalry corps maintaining control across the vast territories.
  - Gameplay wise, this is intended to remove a key weakness of the current Slavs design, namely that they have no good ranged options at all other than maybe Scorpions.
 I intended to design the Muscovites around lacking Bracer as well, but having at least decent ranged options to supplement their strong cavalry.
  - This is by all means a tradeoff rather than a strict bonus, and at 100 gold each this will not be worth it every game, but playing to your strengths and maintaining map control with Castles all over the map will let you keep your precious numbers alive by garrisoning.
+Utilizing Tatar Cavalry Archers to control patrol a map laden with fortifications guarding your trade routes will be very historically appropriate.
+ - Yes, these are intended to be stat-wise equivalent to fully upgraded Tatar Cavalry Archers.

 ## Unique Units